-EXCEPTION: A household is allowed the full appropriate mandatory utility allowance if the individuals who share the utility expense(s) are not in the SNAP assistance unit because they are an ineligible alien, Able Bodied Adults Without Dependents (ABAWD) disqualified, or SSN disqualified, but are otherwise required household members.
+EXCEPTION: A household is allowed the full appropriate mandatory utility allowance if the individuals who share the utility expense(s) are not in the SNAP assistance unit because they are an ineligible alien, Able Bodied Adults Without Dependents (ABAWD)

+disqualified, or SSN disqualified, but are otherwise required household members.
 This also applies to households with an ineligible student.

-REPORTING ILLEGAL ALIENS:
+REPORTING UNDOCUMENTED ALIENS:

-The Office of General Counsel (OGC) provides two criteria to be used in determining when to report illegal aliens to USCIS:
+The Office of General Counsel (OGC) provides two criteria to be used in determining when to report undocumented aliens to USCIS.
+One of the following criteria must be met: